Where Do I Find The Test Articles?

 - Compression tester.

-To help you troubleshoot the issue on your specific vehicle, each tutorial above (that I'm linking you to) will tell what tools you'll need and where to buy them.
+To help you troubleshoot the issue on your specific vehicle, each article, presented here, will tell what tools you'll need and where to buy them.

 Is This Something I Can Do?
 Or Do I Need To Take It To A Repair Shop?

-Most of the tests that you'll need to perform are simple and easy.
+Most of the tests that you'll need to perform on your GM 3.8L 6 cylinder equipped car or mini-van are simple and easy.
 Even someone with little practical ‘wrenching’ experience can easily accomplish them.

-The deciding factor, to either troubleshoot your 2.3L Ford Ranger or Mustang yourself (or take it to an auto repair shop) is if you have or don't have the necessary tools and the time required to perform the tests.
+The deciding factor, to either troubleshoot the car or mini-van yourself or take it to an auto repair shop, is if you have or don't have the necessary tools and the time required to perform the tests.
 Here are a couple of questions to consider:

-- Do I have all of the required info (such as repair manual, online testing info..) to diagnose/troubleshoot the vehicle myself?
+- Do I have all of the required info (such as repair manual, online testing info, etc.) to diagnose/troubleshoot the vehicle myself?

 - Do I have the patience to work on my own car?